 Conservation of At-RBPs

-The list of predicted homologues proteins between plant and human, mouse and yeast were obtained from InParanoid (version 8.0) (Sonnhammer and Östlund, 2015).
+The list of predicted orthologues between plant and human, mouse and yeast were obtained from InParanoid (version 8.0) (Sonnhammer and Östlund, 2015).
 The list of two-way predictions (A.thaliana-H.sapiens, A.thaliana-M.musculus, and A.thaliana-S.cerevisiae) were downloaded from http://inparanoid.sbc.su.se/download/.
 InParanoid uses a clustering method based on genome-wide pairwise sequence similarity matches to identify putative orthologous proteins between two species, and predicts ortholog groups, where each group contains one (the highest sequence similarity matches) or more (with high pairwise similarity matches relative to the best pair) pairs those including in-paralogs within defined cut-off value (Sonnhammer and Östlund, 2015).
-We included all pairs in each group, which may include more than one combinations (in-paralogs), i.e. all plant proteins which are homologs to either human, mouse or yeast.
-The list of interactome proteins are obtained from Baltz et al., 2012 (HEK293, H.sapiens), Kwon et al., 2013 (mESC, M.musculus), Liao et al., in revision (HL-1, M.musculus) and Beckmann et al., 2015 (HuH-7, H.sapiens; S.cerevisiae).
+We included all pairs in each group, which may include more than one combination (in-paralogs), i.e. all plant proteins which are predicted orthologs to either human, mouse or yeast.
+The list of interactome proteins are obtained from Baltz et al., (2012) (HEK293, H.sapiens), Kwon et al., (2013) (mESC, M.musculus), Liao et al., (2016) (HL-1, M.musculus) and Beckmann et al., (2015) (HuH-7, H.sapiens; S.cerevisiae).

 Meta-transcript analysis of Arabidopsis m6A and poly(A) sites

-We use RNAModR [Evers et al., submitted to Bioinformatics] to perform a meta-transcript analysis of published m6A (Wan et al., 2015) and PAC sites (Wu et al., 2011; Sherstnev et al., 2012).
-RNAModR evaluates spatial enrichment of m6A and suitable null sites relative to PAC sites by using multiple Fisher’s exact tests to calculate odds ratios
+We use RNAModR [Evers et al., submitted to Bioinformatics] to perform a meta-transcript analysis of published m6A (Wan et al., 2015) and polyadenylation sites (PAC sites from Wu et al., 2011; cleavage sites from Sherstnev et al., 2012).
+In a first step, all reported m6A and polyadenylation sites are mapped to a custom reference transcriptome; the latter is constructed by collapsing all TAIR10-based transcript isoforms per gene, and keeping the transcript isoform with the longest coding sequence (CDS) and longest CDS-adjoining 5’/3’ untranslated regions.
+RNAModR then evaluates transcript-level spatial enrichment of m6A and suitable null sites relative to polyadenylation sites by using multiple Fisher’s exact tests to calculate odds ratios

 and test against a null hypothesis corresponding to OR = 1.
-Here d corresponds to the minimum distance between an m6A or null site and all PAC sites in the same transcript
+Here d corresponds to the minimum distance between an m6A or null site and all polyadenylation sites in the same transcript

+The total number of m6A and null sites, respectively, at distance d is denoted by N.

 Resulting p-values are corrected for multiple hypotheses testing using the method of Benjamini and Hochberg (Benjamini and Hochberg, 1995).
 Suitable null sites are constructed within RNAModR from the genomic loci of all non-methylated adenosines in transcripts that contain at least one m6A site.

 Supplemental Data files